kamilazdybal/PCAfold/docs/tutorials/demo-pca-on-sampled-data-sets.rst

   It is worth noting that function ``equilibrate_cluster_populations`` uses ``pca_on_sampled_data_set`` inside.

-We will first inspect how many samples each cluster has (in the earlier identified clusters by K-Means algorithm):
+We will first inspect how many samples each cluster has (in the clusters we identified earlier with the K-Means algorithm):

 .. code:: python